 2.0 mb - PDF

 There are many ways for journalists to sensitively cover suicide.
-Here's a collection of our best practice tips.
+Download our Media Guidelines and read our best practice tips here.

 Reporting on suicide and the inquests that follow can be difficult for a news organisation.
 As journalists we must report the story sensitively while still ensuring that the public are kept informed.